 Perfectly seasoned and cooked rack of lamb is delicious without the addition of any other flavour components.
 However, in trying to recreate that Angkor experience, at least my memory of it, a marinade was essential.
 This doubanjiang, miso, garlic, and ginger marinade not only helped tenderize the lamb, but it also introduced an Asian flavour dimension that worked perfectly with the distinctive flavour of the lamb.

-Doubanjiang, aka toban djan or chilli bean sauce, has its origins in the Sichuan province of China.
+Doubanjiang, aka Toban Djan or fermented chilli bean sauce, has its origins in the Sichuan province of China.
 It is an essential ingredient in málà style dishes.
 Such a dish on delectabilia is Sweating Mussels.
 Doubanjiang should be available from the Asian section of your supermarket.
 The ubiquitous brand is Lee Kum Kee.

 The herbed parmesan polenta